sonyseng/json-caching-proxy/README.md

 ```

 ## Controlling the Proxy
-Once the proxy has started, you may point your browser to the following urls to affect the state of the proxy:
+Once the proxy has started on a port (e.g. 3001), you may point your browser to the following urls to affect the state of the proxy:
 ```
 http://localhost:3001/proxy/playback?enabled=[true|false] - Start/Stop replaying cached requests.
 http://localhost:3001/proxy/record?enabled=[true|false] - Start/Stop recording request/responses to the cache.